Greedy Algorithms for Sparse Sensor Placement via Deep Learning: Learning the gain function

-When the environment $\Omega$ is known, we can compute the gain function exactly
+When the environment $\obs$ is known, we can compute the gain function exactly

 We remark that the integrand will be 1 where the new vantage point uncovers something not previously seen.
-Computing $g$ for all $x$ is costly; each visibility and volume computation requires $O(m^d)$ operations, and repeating this for all points in the domain results in $O(m^{2d})$ total flops.
-We approximate it with a function ${\tilde g}_\theta$ parameterized by $\theta$:
+Computing $g$ for all $x$ is costly; each visibility and volume computation requires $\bigo(m^d)$ operations, and repeating this for all points in the domain results in $\bigo(m^{2d})$ total flops.
+We approximate it with a function ${\tilde g}_\theta$ parameterized by $\theta$: \beq {\tilde g}_\theta(x; \Psi_k, \map, b_k) \approx g(x; \Omega_k). \eeq